 Quick summary: Be patient and pick the right times to use shield, interrupts and dragon punches.

 *623B: This is a dragon punch that fills its minimal role and nothing more.
 It’s weak and almost always hits twice so no extra reward on counter hit.
 But having a meterless, reliable reversal is in itself good.
 623C is faster but costs meter.
 623A is also faster but can only be used an a situational anti-air.

 *Interrupt where you can with 2A or 5A.

 *Your anti-air game, other than smart usage of D->236D, revolves around meeting the opponent in the air instead of letting them jump on your head, and blocking while you force them to touch orbs you have set up.

 *F-Aoko’s backdash is okay to evade things at midscreen.
 In the corner, when it’s just invincibility without the increase in distance, its usage is much more specific.

 *3C can be used as an anti-air but it’s somewhat slow, has a weird angle and tends to clash a lot.

-*2B can be used as an anti air against very specific jump-in attacks.
+*2B and 2C can be used as anti-airs against very specific jump-in attacks.

 *Charged 5C shoots a laser to the top of the screen, but since it’s slow and thin it only works in very specific situations.